 Indicators: Types of Accommodation 1.
-Number of collective reception centres: 98 2.
-Total number of places in the collective reception centres: 20,275 3.
-Total number of places in LRI: 5,975 4.
-Total number of places in open return places: 270 Type of accommodation most frequently used in a regular procedure: 6.
-6. Type of accommodation most frequently used in an accelerated procedure:
+Number of collective reception centres: 457 98 2.
+Total number of places in the collective reception centres: 21,269 3.
+Total number of places in LRI: 6,389 4.
+Total number of places in open return places: 400 5.
+Type of accommodation most frequently used in a regular proced Reception centre Hotel or hostel Emergency shelter 6.
+Type of accommodation most frequently used in an accelerated p Reception centre Hotel or hostel Emergency shelter

-Accommodation may be collective i.e. a centre or individual reception facilities i.e. a house, studio or flat, depending on the profile of the asylum seeker and the phase of the asylum procedure the asylum seeker is in (see section on Forms and Levels of Material Reception Conditions).
+Accommodation may be collective i.e. a centre, or in individual reception facilities i.e. a house, studio or flat,458 depending on the profile of the asylum seeker and the phase of the asylum procedure the asylum seeker is in (see section on Forms and Levels of Material Reception Conditions).

-Fedasil was established in 2001 to manage the network of reception centres in an efficient and coordinated way and has fallen under the competence of the Secretary of State for Migration and Integration since the end of 2011.
+The Federal Agency for the Reception of Asylum Seekers (Fedasil) was established in 2001 to manage the network of reception centres in an efficient and coordinated way and has fallen under the competence of the Secretary of State for Migration and Integration since the end of 2011.
 Fedasil is in charge of the management and coordination of the network, which includes collective and individual reception places, in addition to other responsibilities such as coordinating the voluntary return programs, the observation and orientation of unaccompanied children and the integration of reception facilities in the municipalities.
 To implement its coordinating and executing competencies, Fedasil regularly issues instructions on different aspects of material reception conditions in practice.